jfwalker/MGWE/README.md

 ### Running the program

-Once you've set up the config file (instructions below) you can run the program by using the command `perl MGWE_Calc.pl Config.config`
+Once you've set up the config file (instructions below) you can run the program by using the command

+`EX: perl MGWE_Calc.pl Config.config`

 ### The Config file